-Presentations, papers and recordings will be made available exclusively to members shortly.
+Presentations, papers and recordings are available exclusively to members in our Reading Room.

 Thursday 25 June

 4.15pm Welcome from Conference Chair, Sarah Holmes, Legal Director, Womble Bond Dickinson (UK) LLP

 The marine environment represents a contested and challenging space offering great opportunities, while facing unprecedented threats from pollution and unsustainable resource extraction.
 Marine environmental problems are often complex, large scale and transboundary, representing truly global concerns.
 The solutions, however, often require local management and remedies.
 This plenary spans globally pioneering work on marine plastic pollution and the role of the law in controlling the exploitation of fisheries.

 Jason Lowther, Associate Head of School (Law), University of Plymouth - Chair

 - Professor Richard Thompson OBE, Director of the Marine Institute, University of Plymouth: Wicked Problems & Global Challenges - the case of Plastics

 - Dr Eunice Pinn, Seafish, co-convenor Nature Conservation Working Party: Interactions - Fisheries Management & Environmental Commitments

 5.20pm Speakers corner 1 – Ginny Butcher LPC & Masters student, University of Exeter: Live Wrasse Fishing in Southern England - The Legal Problems surrounding a Biological Solution: An exploration of the live wrasse fishing industry, including the scale, the impacts, and the legal and regulatory measures which govern it.
 Suggestions for future change will be proposed.